solidjs-community/eslint-plugin-solid/docs/reactivity.md

 Notes:

 - Destructuring props in the parameter list breaks reactivity, but isn't handled here.
-The solid/reactivity rule handles it separately.
+The solid/no-destructure rule handles it separately.
 - Signals (and memos, and derived signals, functions containing signals) need to be called wherever they're used.
-This rule enforces this because it's the only rule that tracks all of these variables.
-- On tracking scopes: "Tracking scopes are functions that are passed to computations like createEffect or JSX expressions.
-All callback/render function children of control flow are non-tracking.
-This allows for nesting state creation, and better isolates reactions.
-Solid's compiler uses a simple heuristic for reactive wrapping and lazy evaluation of JSX expressions.
-Does it contain a function call, a property access, or JSX?"
 - It's not okay to access signals in the same scope they're declared in, but it's okay to use them one or more nested functions down.
 However, that makes the nested functions derived signals.
 Deriving signals doesn't